Taiwan Gambling Regulation

 Closing Thoughts

-As of now, gambling in Taiwan remains illegal under the Taiwanese Criminal Code.
-Both land-based and online gambling are not permitted on the territory of the country, with both participants and those who offer such activities facing penalties.
+Conclusion As of now, gambling in Taiwan remains illegal under the Taiwanese Criminal Code.
+Both land-based and online gambling are prohibited within the country, and participants as well as operators face penalties.

-While casinos are still not legalized in Taiwan, lottery games have been established several times throughout the history of the country.
-Nowadays, lottery games are commissioned by the Ministry of Finance and the money collected through the lottery is used for funding different public matters.
-Sports lottery has also been legalized, allowing Taiwanese bettors to place wagers on US MLB and NBA games.
+Although casinos have still not been legalized in Taiwan, lottery games have been introduced several times throughout the country’s history.
+Today, lotteries are commissioned by the Ministry of Finance, and the money collected is used to fund various public projects.
+The sports lottery has also been legalized, allowing Taiwanese bettors to wager on US MLB and NBA games.

-Outside the lottery and the limited options of sports lottery, Taiwan has not legalized any other form of gambling.
-Although there have been suggestions for amendments in the law, and even the ban on land-based casinos was lifted in 2009, no casinos were actually allowed to launch on the offshore islands of Taiwan.
-Online gambling is also out of the question, with local authorities imposing penalties on those caught illegally gambling online.
+Aside from the lottery and the limited sports lottery, Taiwan has not legalized any other form of gambling.
+Although there have been proposals to amend the law, and the ban on land-based casinos was technically lifted in 2009, no casinos have been allowed to open on Taiwan’s offshore islands.
+Online gambling is also prohibited, with local authorities imposing penalties on those caught gambling illegally online.